collapsed-stacks/startups/questions/3007/how-do-network-effect-businesses-effectively-validate-product-market-fit.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-01-14
 - score: 1

-<p>It depends on the type of network you're into.</p>
+It depends on the type of network you're into.

-<p>I also think you're greatly overestimating the importance of reaching a critical mass.
-Having the latter yields an inflection point in your growth, but the product market fit occurs <em>long</em> before you reach it.</p>
+I also think you're greatly overestimating the importance of reaching a critical mass.
+Having the latter yields an inflection point in your growth, but the product market fit occurs *long* before you reach it.

-<h2>Look for clusters</h2>
+## Look for clusters

-<p>With some networks, you can have clusters of nodes in the form of users who can make use of the product independently from others.</p>
+With some networks, you can have clusters of nodes in the form of users who can make use of the product independently from others.

-<p>This is spectacularly illustrated by the fax machine -- and telephone before it.
-Rather than trying to reach out to all businesses and consumers, Xerox reached out for administrations and corporations who have multiple premises -- and thus an internal use for the product irrespective of who else might be using it.</p>
+This is spectacularly illustrated by the fax machine -- and telephone before it.
+Rather than trying to reach out to all businesses and consumers, Xerox reached out for administrations and corporations who have multiple premises -- and thus an internal use for the product irrespective of who else might be using it.

-<p>Here, achieving product market fit isn't so much about the market at large as it is about these very special subsets of clients.</p>
+Here, achieving product market fit isn't so much about the market at large as it is about these very special subsets of clients.

-<p>(I'd argue that Facebook proceeded similarly: it went for universities before going mainstream, and part of the reason was because alumni networks were very dense and useful in their own right.)</p>
+(I'd argue that Facebook proceeded similarly: it went for universities before going mainstream, and part of the reason was because alumni networks were very dense and useful in their own right.)

-<h2>Look for key nodes</h2>
+## Look for key nodes

-<p>Similarly, there can be key nodes in the form of users who are tightly connected to many other users.</p>
+Similarly, there can be key nodes in the form of users who are tightly connected to many other users.

-<p>I've seen this first hand while working into financial extranets.
+I've seen this first hand while working into financial extranets.
 Businesses in finance are all connected to some kind of market data provider, exchange or clearing house.
-As you might imagine, the key was to focus on these service providers instead of end-users such as banks.</p>
+As you might imagine, the key was to focus on these service providers instead of end-users such as banks.

-<p>Here again, achieving product market fit isn't so much about the market at large as it is about these very special subsets of clients.</p>
+Here again, achieving product market fit isn't so much about the market at large as it is about these very special subsets of clients.

-<h2>Look for link density thresholds</h2>
+## Look for link density thresholds

-<p>In the more general case, there is still more to it than merely seeking to acquire a critical mass of users.
-The key aspect is in fact user retention, and it occurs long before this mass of users is reached.</p>
+In the more general case, there is still more to it than merely seeking to acquire a critical mass of users.
+The key aspect is in fact user retention, and it occurs long before this mass of users is reached.

-<p>In the case of Facebook, it was reportedly about having 10 or so active friends.
+In the case of Facebook, it was reportedly about having 10 or so active friends.
 In the case of Twitter, it's reportedly about following a few users you care about.
-In the case of a forum or Reddit, it's about having an answer or some kind of feedback (upvote) soon enough.</p>
+In the case of a forum or Reddit, it's about having an answer or some kind of feedback (upvote) soon enough.

-<p>The point here is that the product market fit isn't about user acquisition.
-It's about user churn: there's one or more metric to be identified, and a threshold for each one, beyond which user churn is low enough for the network to <em>grow</em> month to month.</p>
+The point here is that the product market fit isn't about user acquisition.
+It's about user churn: there's one or more metric to be identified, and a threshold for each one, beyond which user churn is low enough for the network to *grow* month to month.

-<p>You achieve product market fit when, upon having identified these metrics, and having geared the product towards them, you reach the thresholds often enough that users stay around.</p>
+You achieve product market fit when, upon having identified these metrics, and having geared the product towards them, you reach the thresholds often enough that users stay around.

-<p>You can try to fake it, or purchase datasets, or create artificial scarcity, etc. to try to bootstrap this all.
-But nothing will replace the actual marketing work that must go into understanding the characteristics of the network you're dealing with.</p>
+You can try to fake it, or purchase datasets, or create artificial scarcity, etc. to try to bootstrap this all.
+But nothing will replace the actual marketing work that must go into understanding the characteristics of the network you're dealing with.

 ## Answer 3060